Election officials scramble to count ballots in key states

 PENNSYLVANIA

-An estimated 1 million ballots have yet to be counted in Pennsylvania.
+An estimated 1 million ballots have yet to be counted in Pennsylvania, and the Trump campaign indicated it would be taking legal action to temporary halt vote tallying.

 State election officials had warned repeatedly in the lead up to Election Day that it would take days to count because of a massive surge in absentee ballots brought on by the pandemic and a recent change in state law that meant an excuse was no longer needed to vote absentee.
 Slowing the process down was the fact that local election officials could not begin processing and scanning ballots ahead of Election Day, as most states did.